 What do I post?
-I post about my blog (See example Pin below).
-I post motivational content.
-I create infographics (above) related to instructional design and post those.
-I create posts related to instructional design.
-I post about my free course and resources.
-I post about my online course, The Instructional Design Lab.
+Information about my blog (see example Pin below).
+Motivational content.
+Infographics related to instructional design.
+Content related to instructional design.
+My free course and resources.
+My online course, The Instructional Design Lab.
 And, sometimes, I post about my services.

 Online Groups & Forums

 Because I enjoy interacting, sharing ideas, and communicating with people who work in instructional design, I show up in online groups to post and comment.
 As a result, I often see in my Google Analytics data that someone visited my site from Reddit or LinkedIn, which are the two online groups that I am the most active in.